Nao's analysis results

 Action

-You do not enjoy making immediate decisions and taking action.
+You dislike making immediate decisions and taking action.

 Perseverance